How China saved Europe's jobless architects

 In addition to economic factors, cultural shifts are also changing the Chinese market, according to Saladino.
 With President Xi Jinping calling for an end to "xenocentric" buildings, Western architects' allure may be wearing off.

 "When I arrived, clients would demand foreigners in any big project," he said.
 "I've been asked by friends to attend meetings just to 'show my face.'
 But now, more and more Chinese students are studying architecture abroad and then coming back home.
-They don't have that same reverence toward Westerners."
+They don't have that same reverence toward Westerners.

 "We're also seeing the reintroduction of a more conservative, historical architectural style as a reaction to the modern excesses made 10 years ago."